 A: To resolve this issue, go to the Amazon integration page on DEAR, then set the Use Amazon as master source for DEAR products option to Yes.
 This will pull product descriptions from Amazon to DEAR and consequently update your Shopify product descriptions as well.

 A: Upon checking your account, it seems that your DEAR account was added via Shopify, but the connection between DEAR and Shopify is not active.
 If you do not require a Shopify connection, you may disconnect your Shopify store from DEAR, then try to subscribe with us again.
-If you will be using Shopify with DEAR, click the Update Shopify Connection button on the DEAR Shopify Integration page to re-establish the link between the two systems and then try to subscribe again.
+If you want to use Shopify with DEAR, click the Update Shopify Connection button on the DEAR Shopify Integration page to re-establish the link between the two systems and then try to subscribe again.

 Q: We have an existing Amazon store integrated with DEAR.
 We've recently opened a Shopify store as well.
 When we try bulk listing products sold in our Amazon store via DEAR, the quality of the images uploaded to Shopify was not as good as the images in our Amazon store.
 Can this be because DEAR lowered the quality of the images when it downloaded our products from Amazon?